aborowska/aborowska.github.io/_pages/about.md

 I hold a Bachelor's degree in Mathematics from the [Faculty of Mathematics, Informatics, and Mechanics][MIMUW], the [University of Warsaw][UW], and a Master's degree in Economics from the [Warsaw School of Economics][SGH].

-In 2021 and 2023 I was on maternity leaves.
+In 2021 and 2023 I was on maternity leave.